Abdallah-Fathy/Youtube_donwloader/README.md

 # Youtube_donwloader
-A small program to donwload vedio, audio or playlist from Youtube
+A small program to donwload video, audio or playlist from Youtube